-- Gives assurance; - Helps the Trust improve governance, risk, and control arrangements; and - Provides comfort that the leadership is doing the right things in the right way.
+- Give assurance on certain, specific financial matters; - Helps the Trust improve governance, risk, and control arrangements; and - Provides comfort that the leadership is doing the right things in the right way.

 The Trust's system of internal financial control is based on a framework of regular management information and administrative procedures including the segregation of duties and a system of delegation and accountability.
 In particular, it includes: